mrcsparker/Crispy/README.md

 ## Introduction

-Crispy is a functional programming language that targets the .NET DLR.
+Crispy is a kind-of functional programming language that targets the .NET DLR.
 It targets both the MS .NET runtime and the Mono .net runtime.
 It was developed using Mono on Mac OS X and runs on Windows, Mac OS X, and GNU/Linux.

 Crispy compiles down to .NET bytecode, so it is very, very fast.

+It was developed as a prototype for a rules language.

 ## License